 Buses will be subject to the same speed limits as posted for existing traffic.

-BRT fares will be the same for other local service at the time that BRT revenue operations begin.
+When it opens in 2020, AC Transit will offer FREE FARES during the first 90 days of operation as a sincere thank you to East Bay communities for their collective support during construction.
+After the free fare period, BRT fares will be the same for other local service at that time.
 Most of the cost to build BRT is being paid by government and other funding partners.
 There is no intention of raising fares on other routes to pay for BRT.

 North to South (Oakland to San Leandro):